 What should Australia be doing?

-It’s critical that we take the action necessary to restrict global temperature rise to within 1.5˚C, beyond this point many countries will face unmanageable suffering and devastation.
+It’s critical that we take action to restrict the global temperature rise to within 1.5 degrees Celsius.
+Beyond this point, many countries will face devastation.
 We must take action at home and on the world stage to combat climate change by making a commitment to reduce Australia’s domestic emissions by 74% below 2005 levels by 2030, reaching net-zero emissions by 2035, and developing a concrete plan to phase out coal and gas from Australia’s energy supply.

 Why is Oxfam working on climate change?